The Agony and the Ecstasy: from GIMP to Photoshop.

 Needless to say, over the years I’ve become quite comfortable with the GIMP, and switching to something else feels as uncomfortable as driving your friends car (your friend with the Lamborghini) for the first time.
 Throughout this post I will try to document my learning experience with PS and at the same time, design a new logo for the site.
 Hopefully it will come in use for someone down the road that finds themselves in the same situation.

-Oh, by the seller.
+Oh, by the sea!
 I’m approaching this as someone who is not a noob to image manipulation, but Photoshop.
 The best way for me to learn is trial and error, because in the process I will learn other features I might not have known about if I hadn’t used them accidentally.

 Tuesday, April 8th.
 6:04pm

-First Impression: The GIMP, it was an open source software.
+First Impression: The GIMP, it was there.

 Failure #2